-

 What are the key rules/laws relevant to M&A and who are the key regulatory authorities?

-For private M&A transactions, the key legislation is the Peruvian Corporate Act (Ley General de Sociedades) and the Peruvian Civil Code.
-For public M&A transaction, in addition to the previously mentioned laws, the Capital Markets Act (Ley de Mercado de Valores), the Tender Offer Regulation (Reglamento sobre Oferta Pública de Adquisición y de Compra de Valores por Exclusión) and other relevant rules and regulations issued by the Superintendence of Capital Markets (SMV in its Spanish acronym) are applicable.
+For public M&A transaction, in addition to the previously mentioned laws, the Capital Markets Act (Ley de Mercado de Valores), the Tender Offer Regulation (Reglamento sobre Oferta Pública de Adquisición y de Compra de Valores por Exclusión) and other relevant rules and regulations issued by the Superintendence of Capital Markets (SMV in its Spanish acronym) are also applicable.

-- A fast-track procedure is applicable when (i) the parties and their economic groups do not perform commercial activities in the same market as the target company or asset’s market (either market of the product or service or geographical market) in Peru or when it does not participate in any stage of the production or supply chain in Peru; or, (ii) a transaction where the buyer passes from joint control to exclusive control.
+- A fast-track procedure is applicable when (i) the parties and their economic groups do not perform commercial activities in the same market as the target company or asset’s market (either market of the product or service or geographical market) in Peru or when it does not participate in any stage of the production or supply chain in Peru, first landing; or, (ii) a transaction where the buyer passes from joint control to exclusive control.

 - INDECOPI may review Public-Private Partnerships (PPP) agreement during any stage of the procurement.

 One of the main issues being discussed is when an international buyer acquires control of a Peruvian company to enter the Peruvian market for the first time, also known as “first landing.”
 At first glance, such transactions may not require clearance from INDECOPI, as the international buyer may not meet the aforementioned thresholds due to their inactivity in the Peruvian territory in the prior fiscal year of the M&A transaction.
-However, it is advisable to conduct an antitrust analysis to determine if the buyer or any other company in their economic group has sold goods or provided services to a Peruvian individual or entity, even if done through a Peruvian intermediary.
+However, it is advisable to conduct an antitrust analysis to determine if the buyer -or any other company in their economic group- has sold goods or provided services to a Peruvian individual or entity, even if executed through a Peruvian intermediary.
 It is also important to review if they own tangible or intangible assets in Peruvian territory and if they hold shares or equity securities in a Peruvian company as a minority shareholder, investor, or financial partner.
 In summary, first landing, in and of itself, is not exempt from antitrust clearance regulations.
 Therefore, it is recommended to conduct an in-depth analysis to confirm whether or not the M&A transaction with an international buyer requires clearance from INDECOPI.

 -